Using Critical-Thinking Strategies To Develop Academic Reading Skills Among Saudi IEP Students

 This capstone project researches the question, What should be included in a criticalthinking curricular resource guide to address Saudi IEP students’ difficulties with academic reading skills?
 The author reviews literature documenting the mismatch between the way reading is perceived and taught in Saudi Arabia versus the United States and describes the resulting challenges for Saudi IEP learners seeking to transition to American degree programs.
 These findings, along with researchers’ recommendations for incorporating critical-thinking strategies into academic reading and writing instruction, inform the design of the author’s curricular resource guide.
 The guide supports teachers by mapping out specific critical-thinking and reading strategies to use in the IEP classroom, which are embedded within four stand-alone reading units featuring classroom activities for the pre-reading, while-reading, and post-reading stages, with online texts at a sixth- to eighth-grade reading level.
 The author concludes with recommendations for implementing the guide and suggestions for future research.

-Wong, Betsy Lindeman, "Using Critical-Thinking Strategies To Develop Academic Reading Skills Among Saudi Iep Students" (2016).
-School of Education Student Capstones and Dissertations.
+Wong, Betsy Lindeman, "Using Critical-Thinking Strategies To Develop Academic Reading Skills Among Saudi IEP Students" (2016).
+School of Education and Leadership Student Capstone Theses and Dissertations.
 1116.